-•

 Expositive Application: Oral transmission of a knowledge or

 methods concept.

 Role of the teacher: Content presentation.

-Student role: Slight participation (listening to

-what is being presented).
+Student role: Slight participation (listening to what is being presented).

 Examples (VRChat):

 The teacher exposes new content with the help of a whiteboard to indicate key words and terms.

 The teacher presents an informative video.

 Teachers use images to expose a new concept.

-I Applications business of acceptions that factors

-Inquiry Application: Inclusion of questions that foster

-methods sharing of knowledge or of a concept.

-Role of the teacher: Propose issues, dilemmas,

-and moments for reflection.

-Student role: Participate by trying to respond to

-the raised issues.

-Examples (VRChat):

-1. The teacher uses a whiteboard to present

-issues for debate.

-2. The teacher presents a cloud of words to

-incite questioning.

-Domonstration

-Demonstration Application: It consists of Explaining

-methods Demonstrating - Applying, with the intent of

-supporting its repetition by the students.

-Role of the teacher: Explain and demonstrate a

-technique/task.

-Student role: Actively listen and replicate teacher

-guidance.

-Examples (VRChat):

-1. Demonstrate how you interact with

-objects in VRChat.

-2. Demonstrate how a mathematical

-calculation is performed on the

-whiteboard.

-3. Enhance the escape space scenario to

-demonstrate specific characteristics of a

-'

-location or context with the goal of the student identifying the characteristics.
+Inquiry methods Application: Inclusion of questions that foster sharing of knowledge or of a concept.Role of the teacher: Propose issues, dilemmas, and moments for reflection. location or context with the goal of the student identifying the characteristics.4.
 Demonstrate the steps required to make a video independently.
-Active methods Application: Student takes the main role on the learning process. (participatory) Role of the teacher: Orchestration role.
+Student role: Participate by trying to respond to the raised issues.
+Examples (VRChat): The teacher uses a whiteboard to present issues for debate.
+The teacher presents a cloud of words to incite questioning.
+Active methods (participatory) Application: Student takes the main role on the learning process.
+Role of the teacher: Orchestration role.
 Provide resources and motivational messages, as well as assistance.
 1. Methodologies such as: 2.
 Project-based learning.
-3. Problem-based learning.
-4. Flipped classroom.
+Demonstration methods Application: It consists of Explaining - Demonstrating - Applying, with the intent of supporting its repetition by the students.
+Role of the teacher: Explain and demonstrate a technique/task.
+Student role: Actively listen and replicate teacher guidance.
+Examples (VRChat): Demonstrate how you interact with objects in VRChat.
+Problem-based learning.
+Flipped classroom.
 Student role: Active role in the construction and search of one's knowledge.
 Examples (VRChat): Present material for students to study before class (Flipped Classroom).
-2. Propose that students carry out a project.
-Propose that students perform a task independently Collaborative Online guided discussion; Collaborative work; methods Peer tutoring.
+Propose that students carry out a project.
+Propose that students perform a task independently Demonstrate how a mathematical calculation is performed on the whiteboard.
+Enhance the escape space scenario to demonstrate specific characteristics of a Collaborative methods Online guided discussion; Collaborative work; Peer tutoring.
 Application: Stimulate critical thinking, reflection, interpersonal communication among students.

 Role of the teacher: Foster and guide discussion.

-Student role: Active participation in group discussion.

-Examples: Forum Discussion (in Moodle)
+Student discussio Active participation in group Examples: Forum Discussion (in Moodle)